Strilanc/Strilanc.github.io/_posts/2014-05-24-Cancel-Tokens-for-Java.markdown

 }
 ```

-and people would us the token like so:
+and people would use the token like so:

 ```java
 token.whenCancelled(() -> {